Information experience (IX) refers to the communicative aspects of a process or interaction that guides your behaviour.

 Why it matters

-Information experience dictates user satisfaction, as well as how effectively and efficiently a user can consume, understand, and apply that information in their user experiences with digital products.
-This applies to everything from the high-level and structural aspects of the UX (information architecture, workflow, etc.) to the specific details of the UI and how information is presented (wording, buttons, etc.)
+IX dictates user satisfaction, as well as how effectively and efficiently users can consume, understand, and apply that information in their user experiences with digital products.
+This applies to everything, from the high-level and structural aspects of the UX (workflow, navigation, information architecture, etc.) to the specific details of the UI and how information is presented (wording, buttons, input controls, etc.).